AndrewFoxUUID/JavaCity/README.md

 to just run the python, run `python javaCity.py`

-Note: Arrays, Libraries, and Interfaces are not supported in JavaCity
+Note: Arrays, Libraries, and Interfaces are not supported in JavaCity.
+It is also single class.